Farzanayasmin22/E-Commerce-Predictive-Intelligence-using-Machine-Learning-NLP/README.md

+> **📌 Note:** This project is provided as a complete Jupyter Notebook with all outputs and visualizations.
+Due to GitHub's preview limitations for large notebooks, some content may not display correctly.
+For the best viewing experience, please download `ecommerce-project.ipynb` and open it in Jupyter Notebook, JupyterLab, or VS Code.

 # 🛒 E-Commerce Predictive Intelligence using Machine Learning & NLP
 Machine Learning and NLP project for demand prediction, sentiment analysis, recommendation systems, customer segmentation, and personalized marketing.